 The holders of our Series B Preferred Stock have preferential rights with respect to distributions upon a liquidation or sale of the Company, including certain business combinations or sales of assets deemed to be a liquidation.
 Accordingly, no distributions upon liquidation may be made to the holders of common stock until the holders of the Series B Preferred Stock have been paid their liquidation preference.
-As a result, it is possible that, on a liquidation event (including a sale of the Company) and depending on the price thereof, all amounts available for the holders of equity of the Company would be paid to the holders of Series B Preferred Stock, and that the holders of common stock would not receive any payment.
-In addition, the holders of Series B Preferred Stock have the right to approve certain actions of the Company.
+As a result, it is possible that, on a liquidation event (including a sale of the Company) and depending on the price thereof, all amounts available for the holders of series B Preferred Stock have the right to approve certain actions of the Company.